jenkinka/block/writeup/writeup.md

 -------

 -We can test basic functionality by doing reads and writes to the filesys.
--We can test the encryption by printk-ing the encry
+-We can test the encryption by printk-ing the encrypted / decrypte stuff.

 Source Code
 ===========